-In the months I spent contacting and querying editors to accept press releases for eReleases.com, I was told of numerous horror stories.
+In the years I spent contacting and querying editors to accept press releases for eReleases.com, I heard many horror stories.
 Some editors were forced to change their email addresses because of press release-related spam.
-The sad part: the majority of these releases were untargeted.
+The sad part: most of these releases were untargeted.
 Press releases on gardening products were being sent to computer hardware magazine editors.
 It shouldn’t have to be this way.
 When you send a press release, make sure it is targeted to the correct journalists.

-The more editors I contacted, the more horror stories I heard.
-A few editors told me point blank: if you don’t query me, chances are I will never even read your press release.
-A few even told me they were compiling a list of companies that have sent unsolicited press releases to ensure these “spammers” would never receive press in their newspapers, magazines, and trade journals.
+Some editors told me point blank: “if you don’t query me, I will never read your press release.”
+A few even told me they were compiling a blacklist of companies so these “spammers” would never receive press in their newspapers, magazines, and trade journals.

-If you send press releases yourself, we provide these recommendations:
+If you send press releases yourself, we recommend:

 Even seasoned public relations pros sometimes need to be reminded what makes for the most effective press release.
 Whether you’re a press release newbie or have written hundreds of releases during your career, the following tips should serve as a reminder of what to do — and maybe more importantly, what not to do.
 (Read more … )